uber-go/fx/modules/rpc/thriftrw-plugin-thriftsync/README.md

  to auto generate the code and write service specific logic without worrying about underlying platform.

 ## Usage
-Run thriftsync on any thrift file update to sync your handler code with the methods in the thrift file.
+Run `thriftsync` on any thrift file update to sync your handler code with the methods in the thrift file.
-To run thriftsync, you need to install thriftsync from vendor and run thriftrw code generation command.

 *Install thriftsync from vendor:*
 `go install ./vendor/go.uber.org/fx/modules/rpc/thriftrw-plugin-thriftsync`